 mixture of Pinyin and Wade-Giles still exist. |

 Learning and sharing make life more beautiful.
-The contents of this website will be updated and added frequently.
+The contents of this Website will be corrected, updated and added frequently.
 It is my dearest wish that the original and true techniques and knowledge regarding Chinese Brush Arts may be preserved and shared among different cultures and diversities and through the sharing more people can benefit from the beauty of those arts and the related philosophy.
 (The contents are also part of my personal study notes and class supplements to my students.)
-Each topic such as the artist, methodology, brush treatment for each style, and so on will be eventually added and expanded in more depth like the following WebPages with English translation to be added eventually.
+Each topic such as the artist, methodology, brush treatment for each style, and etc. will be eventually added and expanded in more depth like the following "second-level" WebPages with English translation added eventually.

 |

-Chinese calligraphy, painting, and seals have expanded more than 4,000 years in history with the huge Chinese population in each dynasty forming and creating innumerous styles.
+Chinese calligraphy, painting, and seals have expanded more than 4,000 years in history with the vast Chinese population in each dynasty forming and creating innumerous styles.
 Even for an educated Chinese person, they are not meant to be simple arts that can be understood, appreciated, or mastered in a short period of time.
 To list all the kinds of knowledge and skills to appreciate or practice Chinese Brush Arts would surely discourage any neophyte enthusiast from addressing the subjects demanded in knowing these three forms of arts.
-Considering the vast population throughout the history of China using the brushes and ink as the major mediums of writing and communication before 1900 or so, a website like www.sf108.com has contained more than 1,000,000 topics and subtopics about Chinese calligraphy in historical, linguistic, and artistic perspectives and needs periodic backup and updates.
+Considering the vast population throughout the history of China using the brushes and ink as the major mediums of writing and communication before 1900 or so, a website like www.sf108.com as broad as the Encyclopedia Britannica has contained innumerous topics about Chinese calligraphy in historical, linguistic, and artistic perspectives and needs periodic backup and updates.

 |